gyulanemeth/mua-backend/README.md

 ## API Routes

-The following table outlines the automatically generated routes and their purposes:
+Developers using mus can rely on the seamless integration with the mua-frontend, so they don't need to concern themselves with these routes.
+The table below outlines the automatically generated routes and their purposes:

 ### Accounts routes